Open Accessibility Menu

 Week 13 of each Quarto is an “open” week to allow for make-up of any needed curricular areas or clinic hours, PMH coverage, away rotations, vacation, etc.

-2020-2021 Mandatory assignments not included on Quarto Templates include:
+Mandatory assignments to be scheduled in addition to regular rotations / not included on Quarto Templates include:

 • ITE exams scheduled at end of October each year.